Susan Sommer-Luarca’s Biography

 Susan received the prestigious Ellis Island Medal of Honor in New York City May 7, 2011.
 She joined medal recipients; Legendary Entertainer Jerry Lewis, Actress Doris Roberts (Everyone Loves Raymond), Actor John O’Hurley (Seinfeld), Legendary NFL Coach Don Shula, & FDNY Commissioner & 9-11 Hero Salvatore Cassano.
-Past Ellis Island Medal of Honor recipients include six Presidents of the United States, Nobel Prize winners, athletes, leaders of industry and others whose work has made a lasting impact on humanity.
+Past Ellis Island Medal of Honor recipients include seven Presidents of the United States, Nobel Prize winners, athletes, leaders of industry and others whose work has made a lasting impact on humanity.
 They are awarded annually to outstanding American citizens, from all walks of life, who have distinguished themselves through their significant contributions to this country.
 The Ellis Island Medal of Honor ranks among the nation’s most prestigious awards.
 The U.S. Senate and House of Representatives have officially recognized the Ell is Island Medals of Honor, and each year the recipie nts are listed in the Congressional Record.

 Susan’s work has been seen and aired by many of the national media outlets including NBC, ABC, CBS, FOX, ESPN, New York Times, LA Times, LIFE and People Magazine just to name a few.
 Susan and Sheryl Crow performed LIVE together on stage during a special performance in 2013.
 Susan’s unique ability to perform her art LIVE for high profile events is much sought after.